by Sasha Nimmo

-A number of scientists have studied the different criteria recently and I’ve written a few articles on the topic:
+A number of scientists have studied the different criteria recently:

 ‘Norwegian researchers ask “What exactly is M.E.?”
 2015 which also includes an excellent summary of the main criteria (Oxford, Fukuda, Canadian, International Consensus and SEID).
 They say “it is important to distinguish between myalgic encephalomyelitis and chronic fatigue syndrome” to improve understanding of the disease, treatment and patients’ lives as using incorrect criteria can lead to ‘incorrect treatment’.